AstrobioMike/bit/workflows/genome-summarize-wf/README.md

 ---

 ## Version info
 Note that the workflows are version independently of the _bit_ package.
-When you pull one with `bit-get-workflow`, the directory name will have the version, and it is also listed at the top of the Snakefile.
+When you pull one with `bit get-workflow`, the directory name will have the version, and it is also listed at the top of the Snakefile.

 All versions of programs used can be found in their corresponding conda yaml file in the envs/ directory.